Bulgaria - Plovdiv and Sunny Beach: History and nature

 5th century (the Saint Sofia Church which is an Eastern Orthodox church).
 Before you enter the town you will see the wooden windmill.
 Once you enter you see a map of the entire site.
 Just walk through the old streets of Nessebar and enjoy the different shops.
 One tip, do not try the Italian ice cream shops around because the ice cream is just awful.
 Tip: You can buy some cool Bulgarian spices for meats, if you want to try to make some Bulgarian dishes yourself at home ;-).

 After we spent some time in the old town we took the train ride back to our hotel to get some well needed rest for our 4-5 hour long trip back to Sofia the next day.

 How our further trip to Sofia and Rila was will be explained in my next blog!
 So stay tuned for my next blog about Bulgaria!

 My name is Robert Dolmans, I am born and raised in the Netherlands, but currently living just across the border in Aachen, Germany.
 I have also lived in Cape Town for a few months while doing an internship abroad, something that got me even more addicted to travel.
 I have seen 30+ countries in the world across 4 continents.
 My goal is to learn as much as I can from travel and enjoy while doing it.
-Now, accompanied by my awesome girlfriend who is just as travel addicted as I am, we see parts of the world (20+ together so far) whenever we can while both studying (me MSc, she PhD) and working full time as a Recruitment Consultant in Engineering.
+Now, accompanied by my awesome wife to be who is just as travel addicted as I am, we see parts of the world (20+ together so far) whenever we can while both studying (me MSc, she PhD) and working full time as a Recruitment Consultant in Engineering.
 Feel free to follow my footsteps on uncensoredtravel.net.Read more at uncensoredtravel.net